Comparing 1-800-FLOWERS.COM (FLWS) & The Competition

 |$479.17 million

-1-800-FLOWERS.COM’s peers have higher revenue and earnings than 1-800-FLOWERS.COM.
-1-800-FLOWERS.COM is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+1-800-FLOWERS.COM’s competitors have higher revenue and earnings than 1-800-FLOWERS.COM.
+1-800-FLOWERS.COM is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary